ChAdOx1

 ChAdOx1 is an adenoviral vector for vaccines that was developed by the Jenner Institute, University of Oxford.
 The vector is a chimpanzee adenovirus modified to avoid its replication.

 Adenoviruses are effective vectors for inducing and boosting cellular immunity to encoded recombinant antigens.
 However, the widespread seroprevalence of neutralizing antibodies to common human adenovirus serotypes limits their use.
 Simian adenoviruses do not suffer from the same disadvantages.
 Therefore, investigators have tested new vaccines using the chimp adenovirus ChAdOx1 as a vector.
 For example, a vaccine for influenza infection was designed using the vector expressing influenza antigens, nucleoprotein (NP), and matrix protein 1 (M1), creating a vaccine candidate named ChAdOx1 NP+M1.

 Virology

 ChAdOx1 has been derived from a chimpanzee adenovirus (ChAd) serotype Y25 engineered by λ red recombination to exchange the native E4 orf4, orf6 and orf6/7 genes for those from human adenovirus HAdV-C5.
-Serotype Y25 belongs to the species Human mastadenovirus E of genus Mastadenovirus.
+Serotype Y25 belongs to the species Mastadenovirus exoticum of genus Mastadenovirus.